-Sharjah limited liability company
+Sharjah limited liability company in 2023

 Sharjah is the third largest emirate of the seven in the UAE.
 Apart from relying on natural gas as a source of income, Sharjah and its geographical advantages bases its main economy on trading enterprises.
 Sharjah is on the Gulf Coast and has 3 main ports: Mina Khalid, Hamriyah Port in the Gulf, and Khor Fakkan on the east Coast.
 Despite having 3 main ports, Sharjah has plans to expand.

 Sharjah allows seven types of company formations: limited liability company, joint (venture) company, general partnership company, partnership-en-commendams, share partnership company, and public/private shareholding company.

 - Sharjah is the transportation hub due to its strategic position: a cargo hub to both the Middle East and North Africa.
 Unlike other emirates, Sharjah has limited resources of oil and gas.
 Consequently, its has evolved as a strategic trading location in the Gulf, with trading now accounting for more than 45% of the emirate’s GDP.
 Entrepreneurs set up a Sharjah LLC because operating costs are lower than in neighbouring Dubai;